KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 ```
 *Make PATTERN-LENGTH 400 bytes longer than the string that crashed the application while fuzzing*

-* Step 7: Paste output from Step 5 into payload variable of exploit.py

 * Step 8: Restart application in Immunity, Run exploit.py from attack machine

 * Step 9: After exploit.py crashes the application, run this command in Immunity to determine offset: